Regular Expressions in C

 Regular expressions are used for searching strings in text files.
 A regular expression is a string of characters and may contain certain metacharacters.
 A metacharacter has a special meaning.
 A regular expression denotes a set of strings.
 Or, in other words, there is a set of strings that are matched by it.

-The use case is that, from the requirements, a set of strings of interest is visualised, which might be infinite.
+The use case is that, from the requirements, a set of strings of interest is visualized, which might be infinite.
 This set is encapsulated into a regular expression.
 The resulting regular expression matches the strings of interest in the input.

 The term “regular expression” is often abbreviated as “regex”, and sometimes as “regexp”.